Robert R. Young: Personal life

 Among his circle of friends were the Duke and Duchess of Windsor and Secretary of the Navy James Forrestal.
 Young maintained offices and an apartment in New York City.
 However, he preferred to do most of his office work in the privacy of the den of his mansion at Newport, Rhode Island.
 After renting Beechwood for a number of years from Vincent Astor, he bought Fairholme, the former John R. Drexel estate, from Count and Countess Alfonso P. Villa (after Astor sold Beechwood to Allene Tew and her fifth husband, Count Pavel de Kotzebue).
 In 1946, the Youngs purchased the 200-acre former McCorrie Farm from Mrs. Howard G. Cushing, the 45-acre Anthony Farm and the 185-acre Oakland Farm in Portsmouth, Rhode Island, the former estate of Gov. and Mrs. William Henry Vanderbilt III.
 Oakland Farm was sold and divided into housing lots by the end of the 1940s.

 Death

 On January 25, 1958, Young, who had suffered from depression for more than fifteen years, took his own life with a shotgun at The Towers, his winter mansion in Palm Beach, Florida.
 After his death, his widow razed the mansion and built a new one, Montsorrel.
 The property was sold to Nelson Peltz after Anita's death.

-He is interred in St. Mary's Episcopal Cemetery in Portsmouth, Rhode Island.
+He is interred in St. Mary's Episcopal Churchyard in Portsmouth, Rhode Island.
 Oddly, Young had helped to restore an old cemetery in Canadian, Texas, which was renamed in honor of his aunt, Edith Ford, who had helped to rear him after the early death of his mother.
 That graveyard is today known as the Edith Ford Cemeteries.